sasank-sfdcdev/public/README.md

 1. datatable: Generic datatable which uses standard lightning-datatable for showing records in table <br/>
      1. Gets data from database automatically.
 Can use relationship fields also. <br/>
+     * This fork adds support for sorting by related fields <br/>
      2. Sort functionality <br/>
      3. Pagination - first, previous, next and last pages <br/>
      4. Persistant selection of records across pages. getSelectedRows public method to get selected data. <br/>